Introducing askScout: your vibe coding companion

-TLDR: AskScout is a daily digest tool for developers who code with AI assistance.
-Claude Code, Cursor, and Codex help you write code.
-AskScout reads what you wrote and writes you back a 10-second summary covering what shipped, what changed, what kept getting reworked, and what you left off.
+TLDR: askScout is a daily digest tool for developers who code with AI assistance.
+Claude Code, Cursor, and Codex help you write code. askScout reads what you wrote and writes you back a quick summary covering what shipped, what changed, what kept getting reworked, and what you left off.
 The web app runs in your browser, signed in with GitHub.
 The CLI runs in any local git repo with your own LLM key.
 Both are free, both are open source.

 The problem AI coding tools created